-The Task Force estimates an annual operating budget of \$4.1 million for the Office of Equity.
-There are anticipated cost savings in the first year as the Office hires staff in phases to build out capacity (see the Staffing and Responsibilities table on page 44).
-The estimated operating budget for the first year is \$1.6 million, bringing the total budget for Years 1 and 2 to \$5.7 million.
+The Task Force estimates an annual operating budget of \$3.9 million for the Office of Equity.
+There are anticipated cost savings in the first year as the Office hires staff in phases to build out capacity (see page 37).
+The estimated operating budget for the first year is \$2.25 million, bringing the total budget for Years 1 and 2 to \$6.15 million.

-The Office of Equity must build a strong foundation for long-term success.
-With the initial staff positions on board in Year 1, the Office must focus on opening communication channels and building trust with tribal governments, agency staff and management, and communities.
+A majority of the staff positions should be hired within the first year to build a strong foundation for the Office's long-term success.
+Staff should focus on opening communication channels and building trust with tribal governments, agency staff and management, and communities.
 The Office should continue to build its own capacity, so it can provide expert assistance to agencies.
 Once performance measures are defined, the Office can begin implementing processes around performance reports and evaluation.

-The Office of Equity must become whole in its second year, so it can function as intended.
+The Office of Equity must become whole in its second to year, so it can function as intended.
 The remaining staff positions should be hired, so the Office can begin implementing processes related to investigations, auditing, evaluation, and enforcement.
-These efforts ensure consistent implementation across state government, leading to the intended result of providing better opportunities and outcomes for communities.
+These efforts ensure consistent implementation across state government, leading to better opportunities and outcomes for communities.